 "Little Daniel has grown up a lot, I see," said Apo Gusting, looking at Danny intently.
 "But I see he's still afraid of the same things."

-Danny removed the ring that Apo Gusting gave him years ago and held it on his open hand.
+Danny removed the ring that Apo Gusting gave him years ago and held it on the palm of his hand.

 "The protection you gave me has weakened," he said.
 "They're coming after me again."